codeschool/WatchUsBuild-MovieListingsAppWithSQL/README.md

-# Sequel to SQL - Soup to Bits
+# Sequel to SQL - Watch Us Build

+*We changed the name of this series to "Watch Us Build," so you may see an occasional reference to its former name ("Soup to Bits") in this repository.*

 ## Pre-reqs
 1. node and npm (https://nodejs.org)